-7. Capital management
+9. Capital management

-The Partnership defines its capital structure as current assets and partners' equity.
+The Partnership defines its capital structure as partners' equity.
 Capital requirements are driven by the Partnership's property development activities.
 The General Partner's objective is to ensure there are adequate capital resources to safeguard the Partnership's ability to continue as a going concern.
 The General Partner reviews it capital management approach on an ongoing basis.